MF-Jiang/PMC-Literature-Downloader/README.md

-# PMC-Literature-Downloader
-A unified Python toolkit for large-scale literature retrieval — automating the download of PDFs and supplementary files from PMC, Unpaywall, Sci-Hub, and ScienceDirect.
-Includes intelligent filtering, metadata tracking, and institutional-access support.

 # PMC Literature Downloader

 A collection of automated Python scripts for downloading academic articles and supplementary materials from **PubMed Central (PMC)**, **Unpaywall**, **Sci-Hub**, and **ScienceDirect**.